isoraqathedh/bocproc/README.md

   then those two are specified from the bottom-right corner.
   Can be restricted to multiples of 8 or 16 to ensure lossless rotation.
-* `(:EXPORT-TO &REST EXPORT-DESTINATIONS)`:
-  This option enables sending processing results to other places.
-  Each destination has its own parameters and identifying keyword.
-  They are:
-  * `(:CSV CSV-FILENAME)`:

-    *scheduled for version 6.1*

-    Writes a CSV file to CSV-FILENAME.
-    This will, for each file, write the following values to its own line, in this order:
-    * Page numbers, separated by pipes.
-    * Title
-    * Comment
-    * An image URL, if `TUMBLR` is present.

-  * `(:TUMBLR)`:

-    *scheduled for version 7, if at all*

-    If present, posts to Tumblr via Humbler.
-  * `(:IMGUR)`:

-    *scheduled for version 7, if at all*

-    If present, posts the image to Imgur, potentially in an album if many are processed at the same time.

-Sending posts to internet services is not at all easy, and those options may not be implemented at all.

 ## Other commands ##

 None of these commands are planned out into the program yet,